southwick-associates/sadash/README.md

 # sadash

 An R package for Southwick internal use: functions and templates to run individual state dashboard workflows.
+This extends [package salic](https://southwick-associates.github.io/salic/) to cover the more complex use-case of state-level dashboards (county-level summaries, privilege/subtype permissions, etc.).

 ## Installation